 Early Development (ED)

 Description Grasses, forbs, low shrubs, and sparse to moderate cover of tree seedlings/saplings with an open canopy.
 This condition is characterized by the recruitment of a new cohort of early successional, shade-intolerant tree species into an open area created by a stand-replacing disturbance.
-(CO Model)
+(CO Model).
+There are some cases where shade tolerant conifers can form under a continuous canopy of shrubs and persist until some point in time where they begin to shade the shrubs.

 After disturbance, succession proceeds from an ephemeral herb to perennial grass-herb.
 This stage is generally only about 2 years long, during which Galium spp., Goodyera spp., Bromus carinatus var. marginatus, and Achnatherum spp. establish.
 The shrub-seedling-sapling stage is next; species present may include Arctostaphylos spp., Ceanothus spp., Prunus spp., Ribes spp., and Chamaebatia foliolosa, as well as the tree species typical of the cover type.
 (WHR)